jhui/jhui.github.io/_posts/2017-03-15-Memory-network.markdown

 - Joe went to the kitchen.
 - Fred went to the kitchen.
 - Joe picked up the milk.
-- Joe travelled to the office.
+- Joe traveled to the office.
 - Joe left the milk.
 - Joe went to the bathroom.